 If your nonprofit has gone through a merger, or is currently merging with another nonprofit, one question comes up all the time: Can we undo this if we change our minds?
 What happens if this merger isn’t as beneficial as we thought it would be?

 The short answer is yes, you can “separate” two nonprofits that have been joined together.
 But the way in which that “separation” is done varies on what your state allows.
-If you’re unsure of what’s allowed in your state, or which option is right for your nonprofit, please contact us for a consultation with one of our attorneys who work with nonprofits every day.
+If you’re unsure of what’s allowed in your state, or which option is right for your nonprofit, please contact us for a consultation.

 Option #1: Statutory Division